Reading at Cambrai

 With few exceptions, all children reach the expected standard in year 1 phonics, with word reading fluency being the primary driver of the year 1 reading curriculum – so they are ready to gain greater reading comprehension skills as their decoding secures.

 For a full overview of how Cambrai Primary School teaches and priorities reading, please download our 'Reading Strategy' below.
+To accompany this is also our overview of comprehension expectations, from Reception to Year 6.

 SUPPORT FOR PARENTS IN EARLY READING

 Teaching young children to read is achieved by expert teaching of 'phonics'.
 Phonics is a method of teaching children to read by linking sounds (phonemes) and the symbols that represent them (graphemes, or letter groups).
 Phonics is the learning-to-read method used in primary schools in the UK today.
 We always aim for parents to be partners in the learning that our children undertake at school - particularly in early reading... because reading at home, well, makes such a difference to how quickly children learn to read confidently and fluently.
+Our home reading scheme books are Big Cat Collins and Bug Club Phonics - both allign to our teaching of Letters and Sounds - and offer additional support and challenge when children may need it, whilst remaining faithful to the sounds the children have been taught.

 Below are some key sources of support that parents can use to ensure that home learning most effectively reinforces school learning - because the way many adults learned to read is not how its taught today!
 Most importantly, however, our door is always open at Cambrai - so any questions, please just ask!